 With the onset of economic depression and the failure of prohibition in the United States, the vote for prohibition declined in the 1930s.
 From 1949 until 1987 the vote for national continuance – keeping New Zealand's liquor laws largely unchanged – was always over 60% (sometimes closer to 70%).
 The licensing referendums had become irrelevant, and in 1989 Parliament voted to abolish them.

 After the Second World War Parliament extended the use of referendums to questions other than liquor licensing.
-Referendums are a means for Parliament to avoid making decisions on controversial and divisive issues without public approval.
+Referendums are a means for Parliament to avoid making decisions on controversial and divisive issues without clear public approval.
 They invariably involve politically thorny questions.

 Three consultative referendums were held in 1949, which proved to be the first Labour government’s final year in office.
 Prime Minister Peter Fraser’s government had declined in popularity in the aftermath of the war, and it wanted to avoid making tough decisions without public support.